Table of Contents

 Polysubstance use, or using a combination of drugs, may cause serious to life-threatening medical issues through interactions and side effects.
 Because so little is understood about kratom interactions, general use is discouraged.

-The Dangers of Using Kratom Tea to Treat Anxiety or Opiate Withdrawal
+The Dangers of Using kratom Tea to Treat Anxiety or Opiate Withdrawal

 The use of kratom tea and kratom products is often framed as an herbal supplement that can help with opioid withdrawal and withdrawal symptoms.
 However, a growing body of medical evidence points to considerable toxicity issues.[5]
 A 2019 study found 2,312 people in the U.S. reported kratom had made themselves or someone they knew ill.
 This was on the heels of a 2018 notice from the FDA, which cited 44 deaths linked to kratom tea use or kratom products laced with other substances.[6]